Friedrich482/manga-xr/README.md

   - [ ] use the theme to get system for the theme if it is the case
   - [ ] When user reaches the end of the last chapter, the next chapter button should lead to the mangaPage instead of being grayed out
   - [ ] remove all the barrels
+  - [ ] can we use a generic function to represent all cleanup functions ?